Jonny McGovern

-Jonny McGovern (born July 12, 1976), also known by his character name The Gay Pimp, is an American stand-up comedian, actor, musician and podcaster.
-He has recorded three albums as comedic singer The Gay Pimp, appeared as a cast member of Logo's The Big Gay Sketch Show, and hosts the internet talk show Hey Qween!
+Jonny McGovern (born July 12, 1976) is an American stand-up comedian, actor, musician, songwriter, and podcaster.
+He has written the lyrics for many of his own songs, and recorded three comedy/dance-pop albums (including some under his alter-ego, The Gay Pimp).
+On television, McGovern initially appeared as a cast member of Logo's late-night comedy sketch show, The Big Gay Sketch Show (2011), and has hosted the popular YouTube talk show Hey Qween!
+(2014–present) for nine seasons.
+He has hosted GoGo for the Gold, a reality competition series based on go-go dance performers, since 2022.

 Early life

 Jonny McGovern was born to Mary McGovern and Rob Gutowski in Brooklyn, New York.
-His parents traveled often and McGovern grew up primarily in Egypt and Thailand.
+His parents traveled often, and McGovern grew up primarily in Egypt and Thailand.
 McGovern later returned to the United States to study acting at Boston University, where he earned a BFA.
 He is openly gay.